GhosterDX/Kriss-Vector/README.md

 - Suppressed: 25rnd Mag, Vert Grip, Suppressor, and AR Stock
 - Pistol: 10rnd Mag, No Stock, and Low-Profile Ironsights

-## Requirements
+## How to Install
-- Melonloader 0.4.0+
+- Make sure you have MelonLoader installed
-- ModThatIsNotMod
+- Make sure you have ModThatIsNotMod installed
+- Drag and drop .melon file into your UserData/CustomItems folder